Fran Astino Consulting

 Welcome!
 I’m Fran (she/her) and I am so excited to share my work with you.

-I provide Human Resources and Administrative consulting services to small businesses and start-ups.
+I provide Human Resources & administrative consulting services for small to medium sized businesses and start-ups.

-I also offer yoga and sound meditation private sessions across Western Massachusetts.
+I also offer yoga and sound meditation private sessions, weekly yoga asana classes, and regular workshops across Western Massachusetts.

 ABOUT FRAN